MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/quickstart-create-server-dotnet-sdk.md

    You can retrieve details about existing PostgreSQL flexible servers, including their configurations, status, and other metadata.

 5. **Managing Databases**:\
-   You can create, update, delete, and retrieve databases within a Azure PostgreSQL flexible server.
+   You can create, update, delete, and retrieve databases within the Azure PostgreSQL flexible server instance.

 6. **Managing Firewall Rules**:\
    You can create, update, delete, and retrieve firewall rules for an instance to control access.

 7. **Managing Configuration Settings**:\
-   You can manage configuration settings for a Azure PostgreSQL flexible server instance, including retrieving and updating server parameters.
+   You can manage configuration settings for an Azure PostgreSQL flexible server instance, including retrieving and updating server parameters.

 ## Prerequisites

 An Azure account with an active subscription.
 [Create one for free](https://azure.microsoft.com/free/).
-Login to your account using az cli.
+Log in to your account using az cli.
 To know more details on az cli follow this [Link](https://learn.microsoft.com/cli/azure/authenticate-azure-cli-interactively)

 ### 1. Open the Terminal
 ### 2. Run the login command